dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 Because the `queryUserTweetCounts` query has a `@withSubscription` directive, it will be added to the `subscription` type, allowing users to subscribe to this query.

-## Authorization with Subscriptions
+## Authorization with subscriptions

 Authorization adds more power to GraphQL subscriptions.
 You can use all of the authorization features that are available when running queries.
 Additionally, you can specify when the subscription automatically terminates (the "timeout" of the subscription) in the JWT.

 ### Schema
-Consider following Schema, it has both `@withSubscription` and `@auth` directive defined on type `Todo`.
-Auth rule enforces that only todo's of owner `$USER` is visible which will be given in the JWT.
+Consider following Schema that has both the `@withSubscription` and `@auth` directives defined on type `Todo`.
+The authorization rule enforces that only to-do tasks owned by `$USER` (defined in the JWT) are visible.

 ```graphql
 type Todo @withSubscription @auth(